What is a master plan and why is it developed?

 - Protect and conserve important natural and cultural resources in the area

-- Develop a multi-use trail system
+- Develop a multi-use trail system in designated areas

 - Develop a plan for this area in collaboration with local stakeholders